 The ultimate responsibility for obtaining a building permit and assuring all inspections are made throughout the construction process is the owner.
 The owner may have a contract specifying that the general contractor is obligated to secure the building permit and call for required inspections however, it is the owner's responsibility to make sure the permit is issued.

-Building permit fees are based on the permit value of the work* to be done, minus land, mechanical, electrical, plumbing and sewer & water installation values.
-The applicant will pay a flat fee for the mechanical, electrical, plumbing, sewer & water installation work, for a single family, duplex or townhouse, at time the building permit is issued.
-All projects, other than single family, duplex or townhouse, require separate permits for mechanical, electrical, plumbing and sewer & water installation.
+Building permit fees are based on the value of the work to be done.
+The applicant will pay a flat fee for the mechanical, electrical, plumbing, sewer & water installation work for a single family, duplex or townhouse, at time the building permit is issued.
+All projects other than single family, duplex or townhouse, require separate permits for mechanical, electrical, plumbing and sewer & water installation.

 There are penalties for failure to obtain a building permit.
 They can include doubling the permit fee or issuing a citation for municipal infraction.

 All permit applications are available online in the Customer Self Service (CSS) portal.
 Only after review of the application and supporting documents is the permit issued.
 Find more information on how to apply here.

 Contractor Requirements for Permits

 Electrical, plumbing, mechanical, fire sprinkler and fire alarm contractors are required to be licensed with the State and must be identified on the application prior to permit issuance.